jon4444/ecommerce/project_proposal.md

 TypeError: int() argument must be a string, a bytes-like object or a number, not 'NoneType'
 ```

+- Edit account detail does not work, shows 200 status code but does not change username

 #### Sessions

 - Session is temporary and interactive information